Our approach to recommendations

 Learn more about muting words, muting accounts, and blocking accounts.

-Reporting Tweets
+Reporting posts

-Control the media you see in Tweets
+Control the media you see in posts

 Autoplay video settings

 You can stop videos from autoplaying in your timelines, Moments, and the Explore tab by changing the video autoplay setting.
-Your settings for video autoplay can be adjusted independently on twitter.com and your Twitter app (for example, you can set videos to autoplay on your iOS device and not on the web).
+Your settings for video autoplay can be adjusted independently on twitter.com and your X app (for example, you can set videos to autoplay on your iOS device and not on the web).

 Learn more about autoplay video settings